IdiJr/tomeAPP/README.md

-# TomeAPP :computer:
+# GlosAPP :computer:
-The tomeapp is a grocery store management web App
+The glosapp is a grocery store management web App

 Grocery Store Management System (GSMS)
 Table of Contents